Opentrons/buildroot/README.md

 The outputs of the build are

+- `output/images/ot2-system.zip`,
-- A system image, `output/images/ot2-system.zip`, good for doing a software update
+  - System image file for doing a software update
+  - Contains a rootfs image that will be written to the unused root partition block device, and therefore can only change things mounted in on-disk directories other than `/var`
+  - If your build is signed, there will also be signature files in `output/images`
   - If your build is unsigned you will need to disable signature checking in the robot's update server config (`/var/lib/otupdate/config.json`) and restart it (`systemctl restart opentrons-update-server`).
+- `output/images/ot2-fullimage.zip`
-- A full sd card image, `output/images/ot2-fullimage.zip`, good for burning a blank SD card
+  - Full image file for burning to a blank SD card
+  - Contrasted to `ot2-system.zip`, the full image has a disk image file that contains:
+    - The boot parittion
+    - Two copies of the root partition
+    - A small varfs partition
+    - A partition table that carves out extra space for varfs
+  - When a freshly-flashed SD card boots, a `systemd` unit runs to expand the varfs partition to take all available space on the SD card, which can take a long time
+- `output/images/VERSION.json`
-- A version file, `output/images/VERSION.json`, good for looking at the versions in the build
+  - Version file for looking at the versions in the build

 ### Other Makefile Targets